 After admission to the MSAT, students must submit a technical standards certification statement, located on the MSAT website, indicating that they have read, understand, and can meet the technical standards for athletic training students, either with or without accommodation.
 These standards outline the essential functional tasks that students must be able to perform to enroll in and complete the program.
 Students requiring special accommodations are encouraged to contact the Office of Disability Services.

 Health Examinations and Certifications

-It is the responsibility of the MSAT students to arrange transportation to and from their assigned practicum course sites.
+It is the responsibility of the MSAT student to arrange transportation to and from their assigned practicum course sites.
 It is recommended that students have personal transportation.
 A limited number of sites are accessible via public transportation.
 In the case that a practicum site is not accessible by public transportation and the student does not have a car, it is suggested the student take public transportation as far as possible and then take a taxi to the site.
-The student is responsible for all transportation fees including but not limited to gas, parking, bus, metro, taxi and zip car expenses.
+The student is responsible for all transportation fees including but not limited to gas, parking, bus, metro, taxi and other transportation expenses.
 Students that have financial difficulty are encouraged to meet with a financial aid advisor to seek additional assistance.